WJWH/bytepump/README.md

-# THIS README IS OUTDATED AND WILL BE REWRITTEN SOON
+# THIS README IS OUTDATED AND THIS REPO IS ONLY KEPT AS A CODE EXAMPLE

 ## bytepump
 A small Ruby gem to efficiently splice the contents of one file descriptor to another, using Linux syscalls.